graphql/graphql-spec/spec/Section 3 -- Type System.md

   when omitted.
 - `label: String` - May be used by GraphQL clients to identify the data from responses and associate it with the corresponding stream directive.
-If provided, the GraphQL Server must add it to the corresponding payload. `label` must be unique label across all `@defer` and `@stream` directives in a document. `label` must not be provided as a variable.
+If provided, the GraphQL service must add it to the corresponding payload.
+  `label` must be unique label across all `@defer` and `@stream` directives in a document. `label` must not be provided as a variable.
-- `initialCount: Int` - The number of list items the server should return as part of the initial response.
+- `initialCount: Int` - The number of list items the service should return as part of the initial response.
 If omitted, defaults to `0`.
 A field error will be raised if the value of this argument is less than `0`.

 Note: The ability to defer and/or stream parts of a response can have a potentially significant impact on application performance.
 Developers generally need clear, predictable control over their application's performance.
-It is highly recommended that GraphQL servers honor the `@defer` and `@stream` directives on each execution.
-However, the specification allows advanced use cases where the server can determine that it is more performant to not defer and/or stream.
+It is highly recommended that GraphQL services honor the `@defer` and `@stream` directives on each execution.
+However, the specification allows advanced use cases where the service can determine that it is more performant to not defer and/or stream.
 Therefore, GraphQL clients _must_ be able to process a response that ignores the `@defer` and/or `@stream` directives.
 This also applies to the `initialCount` argument on the `@stream` directive.
 Clients _must_ be able to